pollination/queenbee/README.md

 # Queenbee Workflow structure

-A Queenbee workflow is a YAML / JSON file which is consisted from different parts.
+A Queenbee workflow is a YAML / JSON file which consists of different parts.
 You can use Queenbee to generate the workflows programmatically using Python or you can write a workflow line by line.